Skip to main content

 “We now know that treating sleep apnea can not only help prevent the myriad cardiovascular disorders associated with it, but may even help prevent cancer.
 I strongly believe that the road to better health begin with better sleep.”

-Dr. Yeung, a double board certified surgeon with 20 years of experience, and Dr. Hershey, board certified otolaryngologist and head & neck surgeon, will help you decide on the best treatment for your sleep apnea in just one consultation.
+Dr. Yeung, a double board certified surgeon with 20 years of experience, will help you decide on the best treatment for your sleep apnea in just one consultation.
 Call our office to schedule your way to better health.